 4. Valencia

-The futuristic architecture of Valencia’s City of Arts and Sciences includes a planetarium, oceanarium and interactive museum.
-The innovative buildings may seem like science fiction, but the beautiful beaches, authentic paellas and Old Town will remind you of the deeply ingrained Spanish culture of the city.
+The futuristic architecture of Valencia’s City of Arts and Sciences includes a planetarium, oceanarium, and interactive museum.
+The innovative buildings may seem like science fiction, but the beautiful beaches, authentic paellas, and Old Town will remind you of the deeply ingrained Spanish culture of the city.

 5. Bilbao

 Bilbao will transform your idea about what port cities look like.
 Located in Northern Spain and surrounded by lush green mountains, the capital of Basque Country is home to the Guggenheim Museum Bilbao.
-The titanium structure of the museum receives more accolades than the famous contemporary art it houses.

 6. Seville